 The BHSTE Crash Records Division provides five year alcohol-related crash data on a yearly basis for distribution to each of the approximately fifty DUI law enforcement projects.
 This data enables project coordinators to pinpoint significant high crash target roadways for directing sobriety checkpoints and roving patrols.
 Additionally, State and Local Police rely upon local road data for targeting enforcement events.
-Local data would include non-reportable alcohol-related crashes, as well as alcohol-related incidents and DUI arrests.
+Local data includes non-reportable alcohol-related crashes, as well as alcohol-related incidents and DUI arrests.

 In selecting our criteria for aggressive driving enforcement corridors for the Aggressive Driving Enforcement and Education Project we looked into many different possibilities.
-Aggressive driving fatalities and major injuries were considered as a determining factor in where to place enforcement, however rarely (and fortunately) on a statewide level there aren't many single road segments with fatal crashes concentrated enough where extra police enforcement would be feasible.
-We wanted to make sure all of the officers were on roadways where the opportunity is there to make numerous contacts per hour.
+Aggressive driving fatalities and major injuries are considered in the application of law enforcement.
+Rarely (and fortunately) on a statewide level are there single road segments with a concentration of fatal crashes where extra police enforcement would be feasible.
+We ensure there are officers on roadways with the opportunity to make numerous contacts per hour.
 Using total aggressive driving crashes in our threshold ensures that our officers will most likely be in the presence of more aggressive drivers.
 Based on the amount of funding available between FY 2006-2009 the threshold for aggressive driving crashes was continuously adjusted to coincide with the level of enforcement possible.
 Originally only the highest priority roadways on a regional level saw extra enforcement.
 Now almost every roadway with an aggressive driving problem can be addressed.

-When conducting occupant protection education and enforcement programs, unbelted crashes and fatalities, and seat belt observational use data are used to determine our low seat belt use locations.
+When conducting occupant protection education and enforcement programs, unbelted crashes and fatalities and seat belt observational use data are used to determine our low seat belt use locations.
 In 2004, PennDOT piloted and evaluated a nighttime safety belt enforcement project in the City of Reading to determine if nighttime enforcement for seat belts should be conducted statewide.
 Based on the results of the project, all NHTSA Region 3 States and the District of Columbia conducted border-to-border nighttime enforcement projects in 2006, as well as in 2007.
-Nighttime belt enforcement will again be used in 2009 and 2010.
+Nighttime belt enforcement will again be used in FFY2011.

-The Community Traffic Safety Coordinators and District Safety Press Officers also contact BHSTE to obtain localized crash data to better assist in implementing educational programs and working with police departments to address high crash problem areas.
+The Community Traffic Safety Coordinators and District Safety Press Officers also contact BHSTE to obtain local crash data to better assist in implementing educational programs and working with police departments to address high crash problem areas.

 Pennsylvania has placed high importance on the availability of crash data.
-Pennsylvania crash data for 2007 was made available in April of 2008.
-The goal for completion of 2008 crash data is April of 2009.
+Pennsylvania crash data for 2009 was made available in March 2010, the earliest a year of crash data was finalized and made available since recordkeeping began.
+The goal for completion of 2010 crash data is April 2011.
 Currently, there is no backlog of un-entered crash report forms.
 Every crash report form received is entered into the system within 30 days.

-All proposals for highway safety grants include county by county tables of fatalities and crashes for each of the AASHTO strategic focus areas.
+All proposals for highway safety grants include county by county tables of fatalities and crashes for each of the American Association of State Highway and Transportation Officials (AASHTO) strategic focus areas.
 These tables were provided to the grantees by PennDOT and help them identify trends and pinpoint locations with higher than average crash problems.
 The following are examples of data supplied to grantees:

-• County crash and fatality data for the past five years

-- Statewide trends for crashes and fatalities in all safety focus areas - Grant specific trends and goals for crashes and fatalities - Municipal specific data on all types crashes including tables and maps - County specific data on all types crashes including tables and maps.
+- County crash and fatality data for the past five years - Statewide trends for crashes and fatalities in all safety focus areas - Grant specific trends and goals for crashes and fatalities - Municipal specific data on all types crashes including tables and maps - County specific data on all types crashes including tables and maps.